-A meeting with the TRCA was held on June 6, 2015 to review preliminary results relating to the fluvial geomorphic assessment, and discuss MESP submission requirements relating to stormwater management for erosion control for the subject property.
-Based on this consultation process, the following methology was established for stormwater erosion analyses:
+A meeting with the TRCA was held on June 6, 2016 to review preliminary results relating to the fluvial geomorphic assessment, and discuss MESP submission requirements relating to stormwater management for erosion control for the 2016 Fluvial Geomorphology Report submission.
+Based on this consultation process, the following methodology was established for stormwater erosion analyses:

 - Identification of reaches, of both Bruce Creek and Berczy Creek, sensitive to erosion based on collected detailed geomorphic field data; - Referencing TRCA SWM criteria and flow conditions at the time of survey, establish thresholds for sediment entrainment for Bruce Creek and Berczy Creek; - Estimate baseflow conditions for Bruce Creek and Berczy Creek, referencing TRCA gauging data, stream flow monitoring data, and geomorphic field data for each watercourse; - Integrate the estimated baseflow component with the hydrologic model output (VO2) 25 mm, 30 mm and 35 mm synthetic events; - Calibrate and verify output from the VO2 hydrologic model by comparing the existing condition model to field-based estimates of flow (i.e., bankfull flow); - Undertake a comparison pre- and post-development (controlled) flow conditions for the 25 mm, 30 mm and 35 mm storm events under 24 hour, 48 hour and 72 hour detention scenarios (event-based modelling) for nodes located at the downstream limit of the site to evaluate how closely post-development conditions can replicate existing condition hydrograph (peak, volume and form), focussing on those portions of the hydrograph above the critical discharge; - Integration of the VO2 model output from the above scenarios into a software program which uses representative surveyed cross-sections of the active (bankfull) channel to calculate pre-development and post-development cumulative exceedance of the erosion threshold parameters for Bruce Creek and Berczy Creek.
 In this sense, continuous modelling for threshold exceedance will be undertaken for a finite time series (i.e., length of generated 25 mm, 30 mm and 35 mm storm event).
-Model outputs include: - Time of exceedance; - Cumulative effective velocity; - Cumulative effective discharge; and - Cumulative effective work/shear stress;
+Model outputs include:

+- Time of exceedance;

+- Cumulative effective velocity;

+- Cumulative effective discharge; and

+- Cumulative effective work/shear stress;

+- To validate the modelled time of exceedance results, percent exceedance was also calculated manually using the raw time step hydrograph data provided by Stantec;

-• For the purposes of the MESP, pre- to post-development flow conditions will be considered a match if post-development hours of exceedance are within 5% of the existing condition.
+- For the purposes of the MESP, pre- to post-development flow conditions will be considered a match if post-development hours of exceedance, cumulative effective velocity, cumulative effective discharge and cumulative effective work/shear stress are within 5% of the existing condition.